NishitChaudhari/Applied-Data-Science-Capstone/README.md

 # Applied Data Science Capstone project
 Challenge:

-Space Y asked us to:

-- determine the price

-of each launch - gather public information about Space X

-and create dashboards for the team train a machine learning model to predict

-successful Stage 1 recovery
+A company named Space Y asked us to: determine the price of each launch - gather public information about Space X and create dashboards for the team train a machine learning model to predict successful Stage 1 recovery

 This repository contains completed notebooks and python files for the capstone project : IBM Data Science Professional Certification.

 Week 1